somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

 #### Does the Uplift model assess what action will improve users' purchase probability?
+Uplift modeling is a prescriptive technique that predicts how each customer will respond to a marketing action and Actor-Critic will help us to explore the actions
 #### Are users already happy and going to purchase anyway, so we should waste advertising dollars?

 #### Will our ads annoy users and, therefore, negatively impact their probability of purchasing?